granumignis/PaperDelivery2000/README.md

 ## HOW TO PLAY: TIPS

 	If you miss a mailbox, it's game over - unless you deliver another paper within 5 seconds!
+	Even if you recover and deliver another paper within 5 seconds of missing, game ends after last paper is gone.
 	Score multipliers are applied based on your distance to the mailboxes!
 	Try to deliver two papers within one second, a point multiplier will be applied!